4D374D44/Titanic-Fatality-Prediction-Project/README.md

 - Socio-economic class
 - Other passenger data

-This task assumes that a passenger’s attributes correlate with their survivability—an assumption supported by historical analysis, even though luck also played a role.
+This task assumes that a passenger’s attributes correlate with their survivability, which is an assumption supported by historical analysis, despite luck playing a role.

 Achieving a high score involves:

-- Understanding interactions between passenger features
+- Understanding interactions between passengers' features (for example the correlation between gender or socio-economic position and survivability, etc)
-- Interpreting historical context (e.g., evacuation protocol, social norms)
+- Interpreting the historical context (e.g., the crash reason and position, time of incident, etc)
 - Exploring statistical patterns in survivability

 Knowledge gained from this project can be applied to **post-disaster analysis** and **risk modeling** in real-world disaster studies.